SSI Open Water Diver

 - Boat dives: Once you have completed your online theory/exam and pool sections of the course we'll take you out to the beautiful reef surrounding Rarotonga for a snorkel and four scuba boat dives, over 2 days.
 The first 2 dives are to a maximum depth of 12m and then 18m for the remaining dives, all with an Instructor.

-- Certification: When you have completed the course we will take your photo and issue you with proof of certification.
-You will then receive your shiny new international SSI Open Water Diver qualification card direct from SSI in the post.
+- Certification: When you have completed the course we will take your photo and issue you with proof of your international SSI Open Water Diver qualification.

 - Effort: Learning to scuba dive is similar to learning to drive a car.
 We won't qualify you for just turning up!
 You must put in the effort to complete the academic sessions, pool sessions and Open Water dives or you won't complete the course.